Back to National Guide

 • Problem type.
 Rising damp, lateral water pressure through a retaining wall, high water table, and condensation from poor ventilation each require different treatments at different price points.

 • Access.
 Perth's typical detached houses on standard lots provide good access for excavation, keeping external treatment costs lower than in cities with tighter lot boundaries.
+This is an advantage when external membrane is the recommended approach.

-Chemical injection damp-proofing on one wall of a 1960s brick home on sandy soil sits toward $500.
+Chemical injection damp-proofing on one wall of a 1960s double-brick home on sandy soil sits toward $500.
 External membrane waterproofing of a retaining wall with excavation, ag-drain, and sump pump on a sloping coastal block with limestone substrate pushes toward $11,400.

 Perth-Specific Considerations

 Winter rainfall pattern.
 Perth receives most of its annual rainfall between May and August, with dry summers.
 Below-ground moisture problems are seasonal, appearing in winter and drying out by November.
-This seasonal cycle can make the problem seem less urgent, but each wet season causes cumulative damage to mortar, timber framing, and finishes.
+This cycle can make the problem seem less urgent, but each wet season causes cumulative damage to mortar, timber framing, and finishes.

 Hiring a Licensed Waterproofer in WA